Written on Nov 18, 2015 8:00:00 AM

 Speaking in car accident lingo can seem like an entirely different language at times.
 Luckily, if you’re unsure about the verbiage involved with car accidents, we’re here to help.

-From the moment of impact to when you get a settlement, there are a multitude of things you are expected be aware of, and it’s difficult to do so while you’re injured, disoriented and confused.In this article we are going to cover some key car accident terms to know.
 It doesn’t matter if it’s you or a loved one—having this information can be invaluable when confronted with a police report, and insurance adjusters calling and heckling you.
-Be aware these are foundational terms, which means they can be paired together with other things and talked about in different connotations.
+Be aware these are foundational terms, which means they can be paired together with other things and talked about with different connotations.

-Dislcaimer: this is not legal advice.
+Disclaimer: This is not legal advice.
 Anything taken from this blog should be considered an introductory look into personal injury and its terminology.
 For guidance about your accident case, make sure you contact an attorney.

 Tort